facebookresearch/ParlAI/parlai/crowdsourcing/tasks/fast_acute/README.md

 3. HTML files of nicely visualized conversations.
 To view these, `scp` them to your local machine.

 **NOTE**: Analysis can be run on its own by running `analysis.py`, as long as you specify the ACUTE-Eval `run_id` and whether the run is a Q-function evaluation or not.

-## How to run Fast ACUTE for the Q-function project

-### Build ACUTE-Eval pairs and run

-Run a command like `python ${TODO FIX ME BEFORE PR}/fast_acute_q_function/fast_eval.py mephisto.blueprint.model_pairs=\'generative32.6B_bst_selfchat:generative2.7B_bst_0331_selfchat\'`

-By default, the pairing file is saved at `${TODO FIX ME BEFORE PR}` with a hashed name.
-The default root save folder, `${TODO FIX ME BEFORE PR}`, can be changed by modifying the `mephisto.blueprint.root_dir` parameter.

-### Analyze results

-Your ACUTE-Eval results should be analyzed automatically at the end of HIT collection.
-To launch analysis manually, run a command like `python ${TODO FIX ME BEFORE PR}/fast_acute/analysis.py --run-id acute_eval_1584577685 --is-qfunction-eval True`.
-See the README for the base Fast ACUTE task {TODO add link} for more details.